JessieArr/DancersGame/stardew-valley/summer-tips.md

 ### Crop Planning
 - Corn grows for two seasons
+- Hops is great money if you make it into Pale Ale in a Keg
+- Starfruit, Blueberry, and Melons are the best money
 - Poppy gives the best honey in Summer
+- Buy Rare Seeds at the traveling cart during Summer if you want to plant them in Fall

 ### Luau Tips
 - Best outcome from: